Cole outpitches Nola, Yankees win 4-2 as Phils fall to 1-5

 TRAINER’S ROOM

 Phillies: OF Bryce Harper (Tommy John surgery) took batting practice on the field Tuesday, his first on-field BP since Tommy John surgery in November. … 1B Darick Hall sprained his right thumb when it landed on second base when he was trying to stretch a single in the fourth inning.
-Hall was tagged out by SS Anthony Volpe, who caught RF Franchy Cordero’s throw on the fly and made a swipe tag, and Hall left the game in the middle of the fifth. … CF Brandon Marsh was in the original starting lineup, then scratched with a mild left ankle sprain.
+SS Anthony Volpe caught RF Franchy Cordero’s throw on the fly and made a swipe tag, and Hall left the game in the middle of the fifth. … CF Brandon Marsh was scratched with a mild left ankle sprain sustained while trying to chase DJ LeMahieu’s ninth-inning homer Tuesday.

-Yankees: 3B Josh Donaldson left with right hamstring tightness after hobbling while running to first on a second-inning flyout. … LHP Carlos Rodón (left forearm strain) was to throw two simulated innings Wednesday, perhaps one to batters. … RHP Luis Severino (right lat strain) threw at 90 feet. … RHP Tommy Kahnle (right biceps tendinitis) started a throwing program.
+Yankees: 3B Josh Donaldson left with right hamstring tightness after hobbling while running to first on a second-inning flyout.
+“Don’t think it’s too severe, but it’s a hamstring,” Boone said. … LHP Carlos Rodón (left forearm strain) was to throw two simulated innings Wednesday, perhaps one to batters. … RHP Luis Severino (right lat strain) threw at 90 feet. … RHP Tommy Kahnle (right biceps tendinitis) started a throwing program.

 UP NEXT

-Phillies: RHP Zack Wheeler (0-1) takes the mound Thursday for Philadelphia’s home opener against LHP Nick Lodolo (1-0) and Cincinnati.
+Phillies: RHP Zack Wheeler (0-1) is to take the mound for Philadelphia’s weather-threatened home opener Thursday against LHP Nick Lodolo (1-0) and Cincinnati.

 Yankees: RHP Clarke Schmidt (0-0) starts in Baltimore’s home opener against RHP Dean Kremer (0-0) on Friday, a game pushed back a day by a forecast of poor weather.